 The powers that be at TLC have begun to tweak BBQ Pitmasters, their hit series from last season.
 They averaged almost a million viewers per episode of the short series and had double-digit increases in the difficult demographic of male viewers.
 So, what do you do with success?
 You make changes.
-A typical cookers row at a KCBS contest, just before turn-in.

 Apparently we don’t have enough game-show style cooking competition series yet.
 They’re revamping this one into a competition much like the old Outdoor Living Network did.
 Enough of that format, already!!